-Don’t get bogged down with the specifics of character names.
+- Don’t get weighted down with the specifics of character names, places, and other proper names or terms.
 Stick to the basics.
 Use the name of your main characters, but if a waitress enters the story only briefly, call her “the waitress.”
 Don’t say “Bonnie, the boisterous waitress who calls everyone hon and works seven days a week.”
-That’s a huge and unnecessary tangent.
-When you do mention specific character names, it’s common to put the name in caps in the first instance, so it’s easy for agents or editors to see at a glance who the key figures are.
+That’s an unnecessary tangent.
+(When you do mention specific names, it’s common to put the name in caps in the first instance, so it’s easy for agents or editors to see at a glance who the key figures are.)

-Avoid character backstory.
-A phrase or two is plenty to indicate a character’s background; you should only reference it when it effects how events unfold.
+- Avoid character backstory unless it’s tied to the character’s motivations and desires throughout the book.
+A phrase or two is plenty to indicate a character’s background; ideally, you should reference it when it affects how events unfold.
 This may mean, if you’ve written a story with flashbacks, you probably won’t include much, if any, of that in the synopsis.
 However, if the flashbacks are really about what happens in the book rather than why something happens, then they may belong in your synopsis.

-Don’t split your synopsis into sections, or label the different plot points.
+- Generally you should avoid splitting the synopsis into sections.
 In rare cases, there might be a reason to have subheads in the synopsis, due to a unique narrative structure, but try to avoid sectioning out the story in any way, or listing a cast of characters upfront, as if you were writing a play.

-While your synopsis will reflect your ability to write, it’s not the place to get pretty with your prose.
-That means you should leave out any lyrical descriptions or attempts to impress through poetic description.
-You really can’t take the time to show things in your synopsis.
-You really have to tell, and sometimes this is confusing to writers who’ve been told for years to “show don’t tell.”
+- While your synopsis will reflect your ability to write, it’s not the place to get pretty with your prose.
+That means you should leave out any attempts to impress through poetic description.
+You can’t take the time to show everything in your synopsis.
+Often you have to tell, and sometimes this is confusing to writers who’ve been told for years to “show don’t tell.”
 For example, it’s OK to just come out and say your main character is a “hopeless romantic” rather than trying to show it.